Successful collaboration with the German Linde Group on the joint development of

 Being a partner, not just a supplier

 “This first BWX cryogenic valve order marks a milestone with one of our key customers.
-Using our long field-proven experience in the market and decades of process knowledge, we combined the best design features of our existing product series to create this state-of-the-art BWX valve,” says Martin Dreßen, Business Manager, Oil & Gas Business Line, Metso.
+Using our long field-proven experience in the market and decades of process knowledge, we combined the best design features of our existing product series to create this state-of-the-art BWX valve,” said Martin Dreßen, Business Manager, Oil & Gas Business Line.
 “There was a clear gap in the industrial gases sector when it comes to products with extremely high tightness that fit the challenging cryogenic and oxygen services.
 BWX is now capable to successfully fill it.”

 BWX not only meets Linde’s requirements, it also offers value for customers in the industrial gases sector as well as pump and turbine businesses by helping them fulfill stricter compliance regulations in the future.

 “We are also proud of the value we can now provide for Linde that comes with increased safety and improved process performance.
-Metso has once again been able to justify that we are not just a supplier, but a long-term partner for Linde for the future, securing technical and commercial competitiveness.”
+Neles has once again been able to justify that we are not just a supplier, but a long-term partner for Linde for the future, securing technical and commercial competitiveness.”

 For Linde, the sustainable value from having BWX valves at its air separation facility is the assurance of the plant’s efficient operations and compliance with the latest safety and quality standards.

 The Linde Group, the world’s largest gases company, supplies industrial, medical, process and specialty gases, as well as plants, hardware and application solutions to virtually every branch of industry.
 In 2014, The Linde Group generated revenue of around EUR 17 bn with approximately 65,500 employees working in more than 100 countries worldwide.

 This text has been up-dated in July 2020, due to company name change to Neles.

 Published in Results flow control customer magazine 2/2015.